 A recognised laboratory service must be used.

-Any primary care healthcare provider wishing to use a near-patient INR testing device must ensure that the equipment is regularly checked using both an internal and external quality control.
+Or if using a near-patient INR testing device, the provider must ensure that the equipment is regularly checked using both an internal and external quality control.

 All members of staff involved in using near patient testing methods should be trained in the use of the equipment and a training log kept.